RPCS3/rpcs3/BUILDING.md

 - [Python 3.6+](https://www.python.org/downloads/) (add to PATH)
 - [Qt 6.11.0](https://www.qt.io/download-qt-installer) In case you can't download from the official installer, you can use [Another Qt installer](https://github.com/miurahr/aqtinstall) (In that case you will need to manually add the "qtmultimedia" module when installing Qt)
-- [Vulkan SDK 1.3.268.0](https://vulkan.lunarg.com/sdk/home) (see "Install the SDK" [here](https://vulkan.lunarg.com/doc/sdk/latest/windows/getting_started.html)) for now future SDKs don't work.
-You need precisely 1.3.268.0.
+- [Vulkan SDK 1.4.341.1](https://vulkan.lunarg.com/sdk/home) (see "Install the SDK" [here](https://vulkan.lunarg.com/doc/sdk/latest/windows/getting_started.html)).
+Note that future SDKs may not work.

 The `sln` solution available only on **Visual Studio** is the preferred building solution.
 It easily allows to build the **RPCS3** application in `Release` and `Debug` mode.